UrsusPilot/flight-plot/README.md

 # Flight Xbee plot

 Getting data via xbee, and it as a plot.
+Message sending via socket.io.

 **Inspire by https://github.com/KuoE0/MPU6050-WebPlot**